Learn Your Workplace's Unique IPV Risk Profile

 Some legislation already requires risk-specific assessment:

-Federally regulated employers in Canada are legally required to identify and address family violence risk factors in their violence and harassment programs.
+- Federally regulated employers in Canada are legally required to identify and address family violence risk factors in their violence and harassment programmes.

 Why?